 A 2017 Journal of Health Communication study found that individuals with lower health literacy levels had less knowledge about their health conditions, poorer health status, and less likely to use preventive services.
 Consequently, these individuals were less likely to engage in their care, leading to poorer health outcomes.

 Healthcare marketing plays an integral role in patient engagement.
 Effective marketing strategies can help inform patients about their health conditions, treatment options, and the importance of preventive care—ultimately empowering them to take a more active role in their healthcare.
 However, to reach and effectively engage patients, healthcare marketing strategies must consider the health literacy levels of their target audience.

 Overlooked health literacy in healthcare marketing can lead to miscommunication and misunderstanding, resulting in low patient engagement and poor health outcomes.
 Therefore, a comprehensive understanding and integration of health literacy into healthcare marketing is crucial for boosting patient engagement, promoting healthier behaviors, and improving overall health outcomes.

 Strategies for Addressing Health Literacy in Healthcare Marketing

-In the face of the evident consequences of low health literacy, it is essential for healthcare marketers to develop strategies that can effectively address this challenge.
+In the face of the evident consequences of low health literacy, healthcare marketers must develop strategies to address this challenge effectively.
 With the right approaches, marketers can ensure their messages reach and resonate with their audience, regardless of their health literacy levels.

 Incorporating health literacy into marketing objectives